on this page

 How we calculate your rate of payment

-We calculate your payment rate under both the income and assets tests.
+We calculate the rate of payment under both the income and assets tests.
 We apply the test that results in the lower rate or nil rate.
-We deem some assets to earn income.
+Some assets are deemed to earn income.
 There are special rules for other types of income.
-Read more about what we regard as income and assets for the purpose of calculating your rate of pension.
+You can read more about income and assets for the purpose of calculating your rate of pension.

 Reduced rate